ahives/HareDu3/README.md

 4. Create an exchange and queue, then bind them together
    Note: This can be done by either using the Broker API or by logging in to the RabbitMQ UI and creating a vhost
 5. Publish and consume messages to and from the queue

-Note: if you are using JetBrains Rider you can simply configure both projects and run them within the IDE.

 **Enough with the talking, go check out the docs [here](https://github.com/ahives/HareDu3/blob/master/docs/README.md)**